Krillh/Airzlinshire/Misc/Money.md

 | Solus   | Pexenato' meke  | NO   |
 |         |                 |      |
 ## Seals
 As a form of signature, something called a seal is used.
 It is not a wax seal used on envelopes, but a small cylindrical stamp with an intricate design.
 Each registered person must have at least one seal, along with each entity that has the right to sign a paper (for example, a family may have a seal that indicates that the paper is signed by the family as an entity. another example is a government department).
 One entity may normally have up to 4 unique seals.
 Exceptions can be made with sufficient reasoning.
-To apply for a new seal
+To apply for a new seal, you can fill out a seal application from your government and submit it to wherever your government accepts them.
+To apply for extra seals (over 4),

 Many rich organizations or families have a ritual